kasishs-dev/kasish-demo/README.md

 # kasish-demo
-This is my First repository
+This is my First Git repository.
+Author: kasish majethiya